-The dial is protected by the standard sapphire crystal which is scratch-resistant and is coated with anti-glare finish.
-As for the inner workings of this timepiece, it uses the reliable analog quartz movement technology.
+The dial is protected by the standard sapphire crystal which is scratch-resistant and is coated with an anti-glare finish.
+As for the inner workings of this timepiece, it uses reliable analog quartz movement technology.
 Aside from the three sub-dials, it also comes with a Tachymeter that is located on the outer rim of the watch.
-There is also a date display located on the 4 o’clock position.
+There is also a date display located in the 4 o’clock position.

 As for its water resistance, it can withstand up to 656 feet underwater, this makes it suitable for a wide variety of water activities, but not recommended for deep-sea scuba diving expeditions.

 As classic and traditional as you can get, the Seiko Shinobu Ishigaki watch is an excellent companion for any formal occasion.
 The dial of the Shinobu Ishigaki features a sundial design that makes it stand out even more outdoors.
 The case diameter measures 40mm and the bandwidth at 20mm.
 The stainless-steel bezel is partnered up with a sleek black leather band.